StevenWeir038/Kennel39/README.md

 - [LearnerAndLearn](https://stackoverflow.com/a/65065813) for there explanation on the difference between multiple arguments and chain filtering and how that affects SQL queries.
 - [Jaysha](https://ordinarycoders.com/blog/article/django-messages-framework) at ordinarycoders for her breakdown of django messaging with Bootstrap.
 - [W3schools](https://www.w3schools.com/bootstrap/bootstrap_alerts.asp) for working with bootstrap.
-- For his useful Bootstrap revision sheet, [Alexander Rechsteiner](https://hackerthemes.com/bootstrap-cheatsheet/)
+- [Alexander Rechsteiner](https://hackerthemes.com/bootstrap-cheatsheet/) for his useful Bootstrap revision sheet.
+- [Will McCutchen](https://strftime.org/) for his useful string from time cheatsheet.
 - Fellow students, David Bowers and Helena Johansson for their moral support.
 They kept me going during periods of self doubt (which were many)